 The quantity of tailings material deposited to the TSF is recorded by the Environmental Management Section.
 The amount of material deposited is reported as part of the annual monitoring report to the NRPA.
-The quantity of all non-mineral contaminated waste deposited (as described in more detail in Section 9.5), as recorded by the Environmental Management Section, also forms part of the regular monitoring reports to the NRPA, as well as environmental management reporting to the Rio Tinto group.
+The quantity of all non-mineral contaminated waste deposited (as described in more detail in Section 9.5), as recorded by the Environmental Management Section, also forms part of the regular monitoring reports to the NRPA.